Popular this year: Toys that soothe, comfort and pop

 “The pandemic has been a reminder that children have really big feelings and no way to express them,” said Craig, a political science professor at the University of Louisiana at Lafayette.
 “That’s become a real focus for us: It’s okay to feel sad or angry.
 But how do you address that and move forward?”

 Toys focused on social and emotional development have become big sellers during the pandemic — initially to support kids whose daily routines went sideways during the outbreak and now to calm their anxieties as they ease back into in-person schooling and playdates.
-There’s Big Feelings Pineapple, a modern-day take on Mr. Potato Head with dozens of emotions, including silliness, confusion and disgust; TeeTurtle reversible plushies, a line of stuffed unicorns, cats and octopi that go from happy to angry (and back again); and Pop It! — a silicon fidget toy that’s become a mainstay of grade school classrooms and birthday party goody bags.
+There’s Big Feelings Pineapple, a modern-day take on Mr. Potato Head with dozens of emotions, including silliness, confusion and disgust; TeeTurtle reversible plushies, a line of stuffed unicorns, cats and octopuses that go from happy to angry (and back again); and Pop It! — a silicon fidget toy that’s become a mainstay of grade school classrooms and birthday party goody bags.

 “Right now the focus is on products that can help kids express their feelings, name their feelings and react appropriately,” said Sari Winick, chief marketing officer for toymaker hand2mind.
 “We’ve gone into overdrive developing toys to meet the needs of the times.”